April 19, 2013 — Watch online free below our full documentary “Transport XX to Auschwitz”

 This attack by three young man, who follow their heart, is the only documented attack on a death train during the Shoah.

-Simon Gronowski beside deportation wagon – image from interview video by Michel van der Burg.
+Simon Gronowski beside deportation wagon – edited image from interview video by Michel van der Burg.
 Original photo: Pierre Salmon

 The film “Transport XX to Auschwitz” documents the attack and rescue story of one of the attackers, Robert Maistriau, and several escape attempts and escapes of the deportees: Régine Krochmal, Louis de Groot and his brother, the 11 year old Simon Gronowski, Lilly Wolkenfeld Schwartz and her friends, Gunther and Marie Mendel, Willy Berler, Louis Micheels who as doctor in charge of patients decided not trying to escape – and others…